bl4ko/ROS/docs/report.md

 ## 4. Results

+The robot successfully completed the mission.
+It was able to detect all the faces, rings and cylinders.
+It was also able to park inside the prison ring.

 ## 5. Division of work

 Initially the team consisted 3 members, but after about 3 weeks one of the members left the project, due to difficulties following this course.
 The remaining two members continued working on the project and implemented the following: